jorisbrauns/HiRemoteMeetCortana/README.md

 This code is part of a full tutorial which can be found here: https://www.hackster.io/team-passionate-contributers/hi-remote-meet-cortana

+All code contains comment to get a good understanding how things are working.
+If something is not clear, you can find more information on my blog: http://blog.jorisbrauns.be

 # HiRemoteMeetCortana
 Stop dreaming!
 No, really... it’s about time to wake up now.
 So, why is it so hard?